 As discussed, emotions are energy that is in motion within our body.
 Therefore, there is no better practice than Qi Gong to work with the energetic experiences that flow within us.

-The practices that Lee will share are an excellent resource for any time you need a little extra support and grounding.
+The practices that Lee shares are an excellent resource for any time you need a little extra support and grounding.
 Whether dealing with conflict, experiencing life-changes, or just trying to feel more positive, we all have struggles and journeys that require balance and support.

-Our emotions are our foundation for all of life’s experiences, so join us on December 9th to become your happiest and most capable self.
+Our emotions are our foundation for all of life’s experiences, so check out the page below to learn more and start the workshop today.

 By Ian Drogin